Experienced Attorneys Who Will Fight For You

 The attorneys of Kerr Simpson Attorneys at Law understand that everyone comes from different backgrounds and has different goals for estate planning.
 The firm is uniquely equipped to represent people from all backgrounds and walks of life.

-Attorney Preston S. Kerr speaks Cantonese Chinese; Taylor L. Simpson speaks Mandarin Chinese; Peter R. Pratt speaks Portuguese; and Austin J. Kalmes speaks Spanish.
+Attorney Preston Sterling Kerr speaks Cantonese Chinese; Taylor L. Simpson speaks Mandarin Chinese; and Austin J. Kalmes speaks Spanish.

 The firm works with people from all backgrounds and tax brackets to create comprehensive estate plans that transfer:

-The firm handles cases in Nevada, California and Utah.
+The firm handles cases in Nevada and California.
 Do not trust the transfer of your wealth to an inexperienced attorney and do not try to handle your estate plan on your own.

 Estate Planning FAQs